Flops and spherical functors: Introduction

-This paper aims at better understanding of the behaviour of the derived categories under flop transformations.
-It was mentioned by the authors of \cite{BO} that the functor that provides an equivalence $\dD^b(X)\to \dD^b(X^+)$, where $X$ and $X^+$ are related by flop, when composed with similar functor $\dD^b(X^+)\to \dD^b(X)$ , is not the identity but produces a non-trivial auto-equivalence of $\dD^b(X)$(now called flop-flop functor).
-For the case when the exceptional curve $C$ is ${\mathbb P}^1$ smoothly embedded into a threefold with the normal bundle ${\mathcal O}_C(-1)\oplus {\mathcal O}_C(-1)$, the functor is given by what is now known as the spherical twist with respect to the spherical object ${\mathcal O}_C(-1)$.
-It was probably one of the first appearance of the spherical twists (though we should also mention here the work of S. Kuleshov \cite{Kul2} who used the action of spherical twists in the non-derived version on the moduli of sheaves on K3 surfaces.
-Quick generalization to Calabi-Yau/derived case was understood by authors of \cite{BO} in those days of {\em sturm und drang} on derived categories in Moscow in early 90's).
-M. Kontsevich proposed that the spherical twist related to $(-1,-1)$-flop should be transferred by mirror symmetry into the equivalence of the Fukaya category induced by Dehn twist along a vanishing cycle.
-Properties of spherical twists with respect to spherical objects were later scrutinized by P. Seidel and R. Thomas in \cite{SeiTho}.
+It was mentioned by the authors of \cite{BonOrl} that the functor that provides an equivalence $\dD^b(X)\to \dD^b(X^+)$, where $X$ and $X^+$ are connected by a flop, when composed with the analogous functor in the opposite direction $\dD^b(X^+)\to \dD^b(X)$ is not the identity but produces a non-trivial auto-equivalence of $\dD^b(X)$ (nowadays called a flop-flop functor).
+For Atiyah flop, the functor is given by what is now known as the spherical twist with respect to the spherical object ${\mathcal O}_C(-1)$, where $C$ is the (rational) exceptional curve.
+It was probably one of the first appearance of the spherical twists (though we should also mention here the work of S. Mukai \cite{Muk2} and S. Kuleshov \cite{Kul2} who used the action of spherical twists in their non-derived version to describe moduli of sheaves on K3 surfaces.
+A quick generalization to Calabi-Yau/derived case was understood by authors of \cite{BonOrl} in those days of {\em sturm und drang} on derived categories in Moscow in early 90's).
+M. Kontsevich suggested that the spherical twist of Atiyah flop should be transferred by Mirror Symmetry into the equivalence of the Fukaya category induced by the Dehn twist along a vanishing cycle.
+Properties of spherical twists with respect to spherical objects were later scrutinized by P. Seidel and R. Thomas in \cite{SeiTho} and for more general spherical functors by R. Anno and T. Logvinenko in \cite{AnnLog}.